When it comes to dresses, we all like something a little different, right?

 Fair Fit Lowered Neckline

-Everyone wants to either raise or lower the neckline, that goes without saying.
+Changing the neckline is a common alteration.
 While our tester Brooke, pictured below, scooped out her neckline herself using her knowledge of this customization, in Learn and Make the Fair Fit Dress I've included this additional pattern set in the course.

 After you make your first raw finish dress, you are going to see if you want to change the scoop.
 This pattern is included as a template to get you started, and also features a lowered back neckline as well.